Scarabol/rock-raiders-web/README.md

 - make game pausable and actually pause in escape screen (also fixes elapsed game time)
 - GunStation mesh not loaded correctly missing turret part (test with level 18)
-- Surface discovery has very bad performance
+- Surface discovery has very bad performance (test with level 20 and level 17)
 - Wait for all raiders/vehicles/ores/crystals to leave building site, before spawning in
-- Clear rubble job not working as expected
+- Clear rubble job not working as expected (test with Level03)
 - Raiders not spawned in Level 01 when restarted from Level 03
+- Level24 cannot be loaded, because collapsing surface needs terrain, which is not yet initialized

 ### Nice to have